Strawberry Coulis

 Storage Suggestions

 You can store strawberry coulis in the fridge for about 7 days.
-Store it in an airtight container and always use a dry and clean spoon every time you take the coulis from the container.
+Store it in an airtight container and always use a dry, clean spoon when serving the coulis.

 You can also freeze it in microwave-safe glass bottles.

-You can also use these frozen cubes to flavor your mocktails or cocktails or blend them with banana and yogurt to make a nice refreshing smoothie.
+Use these frozen cubes to flavor your mocktails or cocktails, or blend them with bananas and yogurt to make a refreshing smoothie.

 Ingredients